dialpad/dialtone-combinator/.github/documentation/internal/OPTION_BAR.md

 a single control (Slots, events).
 However, for other member groups we want to allow multiple controls based on member data such a valid types (Props, attributes).

-The `controlSelector` prop is a function that provides a parameter for the current member, and expects an array of string values for all the possible controls based on this member as a return value.
+The `controlSelector` prop is a function that provides a parameter for the current member, and expects an array with the first item as the initial control string, and the second item is an array of string values for all the possible controls based on this member as a return value.
 The string values represent a key for a control in the 'control map'.

 Example: